Dirtywave/M8Docs/docs/M8HeadlessSetup.md

    ![](./images/touchdesigner_config.png)
 1. (Optional) In the Connection & Settings screen, configure the keys used for the various M8 buttons to map them to keys on your keyboard or numpad.
 If you're using a gamepad, you'll need some way to map its buttons to keyboard keys.

-## Step 4: Set Up M8 Input Audio Monitoring
+## Step 4: Set Up M8 Input Audio Monitoring (Only needed when using the M8 TouchDesigner)
 In order to hear the audio from the M8 Teensy, you need to enable monitoring of the M8 Input device on your computer.
 You can do this with any software that supports this (like a Digital Audio Workstation (DAW) such as Ableton Live), but some simple recommendations follow.

 ### Windows